cloudFPGA/cFp_Zoo/README.md

 ##### Harris image size

-The maximum image size, that the Harris IP is configured, is defined at https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master/ROLE/1/host/harris/include/config.h through the `FRAME_HEIGHT` and `FRAME_WIDTH` directives.
-These directives have an impact of the FPGA resources.
+The maximum image size, that the Harris IP is configured, is defined at https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master/ROLE/1/host/harris/include/config.h through the `FRAME_HEIGHT` and `FRAME_WIDTH` definitions.
+These definitions have an impact of the FPGA resources.
 In the following simulations if the image provided has other dimensions, the `cv::resize` function will be used to adjust the image (scale) to `FRAME_HEIGHT x FRAME_WIDTH`.

-**Note:** Remember to run `make clean` every time you change those directives.
+**Note:** Remember to run `make clean` every time you change those definitions.

 ##### Run simulation